hanez/rusty/README.md

 Why the name "rusty"?
 Because it is based on some earlier Docker stuff I made for compiling Rust code...
 And rusty just sounds cool.

 It still includes a full Rust environment/SDK!
-You need to add "/usr/local/cargo/bin to" your $PATH if you want to make use of it; For user "root" it is done by Docker.
+You need to add "/usr/local/cargo/bin" to your $PATH if you want to make use of it; For user "root" it is done by Docker.

 Why Rust?
 Because I really like this language...